ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Experimental Results

+\paragraph{Ablation study} We now compare {\ConfQA} with the several alternatives, as shown in Table~\ref{tab:ablation} (full comparison in Table~\ref{tab:ablation-full} in Appendix~\ref{appen:ablation}).
+First, without the dampener in inference, we observe minor sacrifice or even slight increase on correct answers, but also just mild reduction of the hallucinations.
+On the other hand, without the dampener in training, we observe increased correctness and reduced missing rate, but also increased hallucinations than {\ConfQA} and thus lower factuality, showing the important role of the dampener in training as well.

-On the other hand, {\em No-dampener} increases correctness and reduces missing rate, but can increase hallucinations, showing the important role of the dampener in training as well. {\em GT-as-label} achieves the highest correctness and lowest missing rate, but becomes over-confident to hallucinate (hallucination rate can reach 70\%).
+Use MMLU, instead of DBPedia, to generate training data obtains low hallucination (below 2\%) but also significantly lower correctness.
+We suspect this is because MMLU contains a diverse set of tasks, reducing overall confidence of the model. {\em GT-as-label} achieves high correctness and lowest missing rate, but becomes over-confident to hallucinate (hallucination rate can reach 70\%).
 This is consistent with observations in previous work~\citep{FLAME2024,gekhman2024doesfinetuningllmsnew} that feeding facts in the SFT-stage can teach LLMs to hallucinate.

-Interestingly, {\em Fact-feeding} combines our ConfQA fine-tuning data with Tulu facts, drops hallucinations but also correctness, similar to R-tuning.
-We suspect this is because what our training data teach the LLM (saying unsure) is of different purpose from what the extra Tulu facts teach the LLM (feeding knowledge), when mixed together can offset each other and cause confusion.

-\paragraph{Answer distributions:} Finally, we show in Figure~\ref{fig:mainpopularity} the distribution of correct, missing, and incorrect answers for entities of different popularity, before and after fine-tuning, with and without dampening.
+\paragraph{Answer distributions:} Finally, we show in Figure~\ref{fig:mainpopularity} the distribution of correct, missing, and incorrect answers for entities of different popularity (Head, Torso, Tail), before and after fine-tuning, with and without dampening.
 It confirms that fine-tuning suppresses hallucinations, and the dampener prompt further reduces hallucinations.
-Additionally, it shows ConfQA suppresses more on long-tail facts, where it lacks confidence.
+Additionally, it shows {\ConfQA} suppresses more on long-tail facts, where it lacks confidence.